-With two locations in Tucson, Thunder Canyon Brewery is well known for their handcrafted beers and homemade food.
+With two locations in Tucson, Thunder Canyon Brewery is well known for its handcrafted beers and home-made food.
 The brewery has been around since 1997 and is very involved with the local community.
-They also offer tours of their brewery (call ahead to make a reservation), so go try their award-winning Warhead Stout brew and check out their weekly specials for great deals.
+Take a tour for an insight into the brewing process (call ahead to make a reservation), try the award-winning Warhead Stout brew and check out weekly specials for great deals.

 De Grazia Gallery in the Sun

 Artist Ettore “Ted” DeGrazia established De Grazia Gallery in the Sun in 1950, and today the museum houses many of his most famous works.
 The gallery consists of six permanent collections of his paintings, which depict famous historical events and the native cultures of the Southwest – he is famous for capturing everyday native American life.
 The building itself is listed on the National Register of Historic Places.

 Besides being a Tucson mainstay since 1922, El Charro Café is billed as the oldest-established Mexican restaurant still operating in the country.
 Since its opening it has been owned by the same family, and the menu features Northern Mexico-Sonoran style and Tucson-style Mexican cuisine.
 It has won many awards, and the restaurant was included in the list of America’s 21 most legendary restaurants by Gourmet Magazine.
 People come from all over to try the food here.